 DIY Musical Instrument

 Kids like crafts they can play with.
 Get one empty toilet paper roll per kid, and let kids decorate their rolls.
-Cut squares of wax paper and secure them to the end of each roll with a rubber band.
+You can find rotary paper cutters that they can use to cut squares of wax paper which you can then secure to the end of each roll with a rubber band.
 When kids blow on the open end, they make music!

 Consider Making Crafts